Computational Micromagnetics based on Normal Modes: bridging the gap between macrospin and full spatial discretization: Results

 In the following, we show that eq.\eqref{eq:norm_modes_model} considering a limited number of normal modes and terms is able to reproduce with quantitative accuracy the results of full micromagnetic simulations.
-Moreover, we show that this description allows the development of general analytical formulas for magnetization dynamics which can be instrumental in potential optimization and design of magnetic technologies.
+Moreover, we show that this description allows the development of general analytical formulas for magnetization dynamics which can be instrumental in optimization and design of magnetic technologies.
 In the sequel, the NMM is applied to the study of three model-problems in nonlinear magnetization dynamics which span relevant applications in the world of spintronics: nonlinear spin-wave coupling in a magnonic waveguide, high-power ferromagnetic resonance in a rectangular magnetic nanodot, and synchronization in injection-locked spin-torque oscillator.
-The sketches of these devices with their dimensions are shown in fig. \ref{fig:geom_3sys}.
-The results obtained by NMM are compared with full-scale micromagnetic simulations of the investigated systems.
+The sketches of these devices with their dimensions are shown in fig.\ref{fig:geom_3sys}.
+In order to check the accuracy of the method, the results obtained by NMM are compared with full-scale micromagnetic simulations of the investigated systems.